caltemose/chadzilla2013/source/articles/2013/11/05/frontiers-of-interaction.html.md

 I attended this conference solo.
 I knew no one before arriving.
 After the first day, I stuck around for the cocktail hour, sipped prosecco and met new people.
 I wanted to express my thanks to Dave Gray having really enjoyed his workshop and having used his book at my previous job as a teacher.
 I found him talking with some of the volunteers for the conference and I stuck my nose into their conversation (easy to do considering the prominence of my nose).
 I found the right moment and expressed my thanks to Dave and we chatted for a while.

 Eventually a few other speakers from the group joined us and it grew late for dinner.
 I mentioned to Dave that I needed to lay off the prosecco and find a more significant dinner.
-He agreed &ndash; a good sign.
+He agreed &ndash; a sign that maybe I could convince some of the speakers to grab dinner soon.
 After a little more conversation I said I should start making my way toward the train so that I could eat before it got too late.
 I'm sure I sounded like I wasn't entirely excited about the 30-40 minute trip back to my neighborhood.
 I already learned they had a speaker bus.
 The speakers suggested I catch a ride back to town on the bus as there was plenty of room.
 They didn't have to ask me twice.
 (And the bus was practically empty anyway.)

 We boarded the bus and rode back downtown to the speakers' hotel.
 After the speakers freshened up in their rooms, we took a walk through downtown toward my neighborhood (fortunately for me) looking for a place to have a drink and dinner and seeing a few tourist highlights (none of these speakers had been to Milan before).
-I spent the evening with Jared Ficklin, Jeroen Van Geel, Fabian Hemmert and one of the conference volunteers Matteo Mazzeri discussing sci-fi (okay, listening to Jared Ficklin talk about the sci-fi arc and his sequel to the movie Prometheus), Italian food and a variety of other things.
+I spent the evening with Jared Ficklin, Jeroen Van Geel, Fabian Hemmert and one of the conference volunteers Matteo Mazzeri discussing sci-fi (or rather, listening to Jared Ficklin talk about the sci-fi arc and his idea for a sequel to the movie Prometheus), Italian food and a variety of other things.
 It was a wonderful time.

 After we finished and I headed back to my apartment (right across the street, score!)
 I reflected on what a great day I'd had and felt as if the conference was already a success; already worth the money I'd spent to attend it.

 I have never worked for a business that sends me to industry conferences that weren't local.
 The times in my career when I've paid to send myself to distant conferences, they have been invaluable motivators for me and I've returned with gusto, ready to take on any challenge.
 I hope my story here helps you take charge and get yourself to events like these which can really help you grow and rejuvenate.

 And those people who you really admire and would like to talk to &ndash; just go do it.
-Bud in.
+Butt in.
 It's quite likely you'll be rewarded.

 I will definitely attend another foreign conference.
 I hope to see you there.